All Episodes

 But it's one big narrative.

-You know, before the bodies were even cold in the morgue, before parents knew the fate of their children, the five hundred and twenty-nine people injured in the hospital, whether or not their kids are clinging to life as she was politicizing this event.
+You know, before the bodies were even cold in the morgue, before parents knew the fate of their children, the 529 people injured in the hospital, whether or not their kids are clinging to life as she was politicizing this event.

-Democratic Senator Chris Murphy, an action on gun control, sending an unintentional endorsement of this, you know, made in America mass murder, Brokaw says, and they're he's urging viewers to organize against the NRA.
+Democratic Senator Chris Murphy, in action on gun control, sending an unintentional endorsement of this, you know, made an America mass murder, Brokaw says, and he's urging viewers to organize against the NRA.

-Well, let me ask anybody, what what do you do if somebody breaks into your house?
+Well, let me ask anybody: what do you do if somebody breaks into your house?

 It happens all the time.